Teddarific/djwatson/report.md

 to train our model.
 In addition, we used the API to access playlist data, and hopefully in the future, use Spotify API's playback features.

+We created a scraper that takes in a list of playlists, and generates an excel sheet of all the audio features associated with each song from Spotify's API.
+We used this excel sheet to generate our model.

 #### Organization

 We designed a web client and web server to handle our purposes.
 Our frontend is built in React, and our backend